Anna Rosenwasser: Career

 She has been working as a freelance journalist since 2008, writing columns for publications such as hellozurich, SAITEN, and Mannschaft Magazin.
 She served for several years on the board of Milchjugend, the largest Swiss LGBTQ youth group.
 In 2017, she co-founded the Schaffhausen LGBTQ youth group andersh, which she went on to lead.
 Anna Rosenwasser was also co-managing director of the lesbian organisation Schweiz LOS from 2017 to 2021.

 In 2018, Rosenwasser was nominated for the LGBT+ Award of the Swiss Diversity Awards.
 In 2019, she ran for the National Council as second place on the Socialist Youth (JUSO) list.

 In 2021, she co-authored the book Queer Sex – Whatever the fuck you want with politician Florian Vock and illustrator Claudio Näf.

 Rosenwasser was involved in the debates of the 2018 Referendum on widening antiracist penal norms, as well as in the 2021 introduction of same-sex marriage in Switzerland.
 She thus came to international prominence, with her activity coming to the notice of the Spiegel and the BBC.

 Personal life

-Rosenwasser is openly gay.
+Rosenwasser is openly bisexual.
 She lives in a domestic partnership in Zurich.